top of page

 Eligibility: Current 9th–11th grade students with a minimum GPA of 3.5

 The Social Justice Research Academy offers students the chance to explore social issues through sociology, history, and politics.
-With a focus on critical thinking, the program addresses topics like inequality and resistance, while helping students build leadership, research, and analytical skills.
-Led by Penn faculty and Teaching Fellows, students engage in daily classes, discussions, and guest lectures from experts in the field.
+With a focus on critical thinking, the program addresses topics like inequality and resistance while helping you build leadership, research, and analytical skills.
+Led by Penn faculty and Teaching Fellows, the program offers daily classes, discussions, and guest lectures from experts in the field.
+The program includes visits to Penn’s Van Pelt Library and historical sites in Philadelphia, such as the Mother Bethel A.M.E.
+Church and the National Constitution Center.
+The program culminates in a capstone project, an academic paper or a creative presentation on themes like civil rights, immigration, or climate change.

 Location: Fordham University Rose Hill Campus, Bronx, NY